-For extra fees, you can add meal tickets (there are cafes at each of the three stops), overnight lodging at Hualapai Ranch, a helicopter trip into the canyon, a boat trip on the Colorado, a horseback ride along the canyon rim, or a walk on the Skywalk.
+For extra fees, you can add meals (there are cafés at each of the three stops), overnight lodging at Hualapai Ranch, a helicopter trip into the canyon, a pontoon boat trip on the Colorado, a horseback ride along the canyon rim, or a walk on the Skywalk.

-At this writing, a three-level, 6,000-square-foot visitor center was under construction at the site.
+At this writing, a three-level, 6,000-square-foot visitor center is planned.
 The date of completion is currently uncertain, but eventually this complex is expected to include a museum, movie theater, gift shop, and at least two restaurants.